-MIB is public information regarding the status of the network devices managed with SNMP, and is standardized as MIB-II, which was published as RFC 1213.
-The MIB file is text-based file that defines this public information.
-To send and receive SNMP traps, the receiving side is required to save the MIB file provided by the device side.
+MIB is public information regarding the status of the network devices managed with SNMP, and is standardized as MIB-II, which is published as RFC 1213.
+An MIB file is a text-based file that defines this public information.
+To send and receive SNMP traps, the receiving side is required to save an MIB file provided by the device side.